crosscode-nl/snowflake/README.md

 # Snowflake

-Snowflake is a dependency free implementation of the Twitter Snowflake ID generator in Go.
-Twitter Snowflake is a unique ID generator that is distributed and scalable.
+Snowflake is a dependency free implementation of the Snowflake ID algorithm in Go.
+Snowflake ID is a unique ID generator that is distributed and scalable.
 See: https://en.wikipedia.org/wiki/Snowflake_ID

 It is used to generate unique IDs for distributed systems.
 The ID is a 64-bit integer that is composed of a timestamp,